Every year in Ireland, several hundred hectares of forests and woodland are destroyed by fire.

 Forest Owners should be particularly vigilant following prolonged dry spells.
 A period of 24 hours is sufficient to dry out dead moorland vegetation following rain, where windy conditions exist.
 Where fire is seen in or within the general proximity of any forest area the local Garda and your local private and Coillte foresters should be notified.
 For the contact number of private forestry consultants and companies see the Online Directory.
 For the contact number of your local Coillte forester phone Coillte at 01 2011111.

 It is a legal offence to cut, grub, burn or otherwise destroy any vegetation growing on any land not then cultivated between 1st day of March and 31st day of August in any year.

 8. REPORT LOSSES

 If a plantation is destroyed or damaged by fire, the incident should be reported to the nearest Garda Station, your local Coillte or private forester and to the Forest Service.

 Met Éireann Fire Weather Index:

-(Fire Weather Index available February - October)
+(Fire Weather Index is available all year)

 The Met Eireann Fire Weather Index consists of 3 indices: